 - Network-based scans are used to identify possible network security attacks.
 This type of scan can also detect vulnerable systems on wired or wireless networks.

 - Host-based scans are used to locate and identify vulnerabilities in servers, workstations or other network hosts.
-This type of scan usually examines ports and services that may also be visible to network-based scans, but it offers greater visibility into the configuration settings and patch history of scanned systems.
+This type of scan usually examines ports and services that may also be visible to network-based scans.
+However, it offers greater visibility into the configuration settings and patch history of scanned systems.

 - Wireless network scans of an organization's Wi-Fi networks usually focus on points of attack in the wireless network infrastructure.
 In addition to identifying rogue access points, a wireless network scan can also validate that a company's network is securely configured.

-- Application scans can be used to test websites in order to detect known software vulnerabilities and erroneous configurations in network or web applications.
+- Application scans can be used to test websites to detect known software vulnerabilities and incorrect configurations in network or web applications.